speed47/spectre-meltdown-checker/README.md

 Spectre & Meltdown Checker
 ==========================

-A shell script to tell if your system is vulnerable against the 3 "speculative execution" CVEs that were made public early 2018.
+A shell script to tell if your system is vulnerable against the several "speculative execution" CVEs that were made public in 2018.

+This includes:
+- CVE-2017-5753 aka Spectre Variant 1
+- CVE-2017-5715 aka Spectre Variant 2
+- CVE-2017-5754 aka Meltdown or Variant 3
+- CVE-2018-3640 aka Variant 3a
+- CVE-2018-3639 aka Variant 4

+**Note: as CVE-2018-3639 and CVE-2018-3640 are extremely recent (published on May 21th 2018), expect frequent changes of the script in the next days to adjust detection.**

 Supported operating systems:
 - Linux (all versions, flavors and distros)